-Septic shock is a severe and potentially fatal condition that occurs when sepsis leads to life threatening low blood pressure.
+Septic shock is a potentially fatal condition that occurs when sepsis leads to life threatening low blood pressure.
 Ways of avoiding sepsis include minimizing the risk of infection by having all recommended vaccines and practicing good hand hygiene.

 The body usually responds to an infection by releasing inflammatory substances into the bloodstream.
 These regulate the immune system to fight the infection.

 When the body loses control of this response, it triggers damaging changes to the organs.
 As a result, they can become dysfunctional or even stop working entirely.
 This condition is called sepsis.

 If a person with sepsis has low blood pressure that does not improve with fluid treatment, their body has gone into septic shock.
 They will need medications called vasopressors to keep their blood pressure high enough to get blood to their organs.

 Without this treatment, insufficient blood flow can result in vital organs not getting enough oxygen and beginning to fail.

 Septic shock may also lead to life-altering complications.
 These can include chronic pain, incorrectly functioning organs, and post-traumatic stress disorder.

 There are a few steps that people can take to reduce their risk of developing sepsis and septic shock:

 - Get regular vaccinations against viral infections that may cause sepsis.